AlbertP3/FlashCards/README.md

 <li>Spaced repetitons are reinforced by employing EFC (Ebbinghaus Forgetting Curve) that tells the user which sets they should repeat today</li>
 <li>Revisions can be appraised - score is then recorded to the Database</li>
 <li>In a revision mode, user can open a mistakes list side-window to see which cards they guessed wrong.
 Available with 'm' or score button.</li>
-<li>User is also able to see statistics regarding currently loaded file</li>
+<li>User is also able to see statistics regarding currently loaded file - count of positives and time spent on each revision</li>
 <li>With Flashcards Console Commands user is able to access some extra functionalities listed in README file that are also available via 'help' command directly in the console</li>
 <li>Progress can be assessed with a 'Progress' chart displaying, in specified intervals, starting from top: total number of new words user failed to learn; sum of 'last positives' for Revisions created at this interval; total number of revisions regardless of the creation time</li>
 </ol>